 Source is onsite #2.
 Use the Law Library's online catalog (Primo) to find out what books or journals the library already owns.
 If a non-circulating item is available at the Watzek Library, you will need to visit Watzek to make copies or scans.
+More about requesting books.

 Use Open Access Tools.
 Google Scholar, Unpaywall, and the Open Access Button harvest scholarly articles from Open Access sources and make them freely available.
 All three services have browser extensions available; if you can't find the article you're looking for in Primo, search for the article title in Google, then use the browser extensions to see if the article is freely available through one of these tools.

 Need U.S. Congressional documents (e.g., a report or hearing)?
 Check our Federal Legislative History research guide.
 We have links to terrific databases (U.S. Congressional Serial Set (Readex), Proquest Congressional, and Legislative Insight) that contain PDFs of most congressional documents.
 Reference librarians are happy to help you search in these databases.

 + Suggest a strategy if you don’t know where to start